haskell-servant/haskell-servant.github.io/tutorial/server.md

 ## Serving static files

 *servant-server* also provides a way to just serve the content of a directory under some path in your web API.
-As mentionned earlier in this document, the `Raw` combinator can be used in your APIs to mean "plug here any WAI application".
+As mentioned earlier in this document, the `Raw` combinator can be used in your APIs to mean "plug here any WAI application".
 Well, servant-server provides a function to get a file and directory serving WAI application, namely: